 This post may contain affiliate links.
 Please read our Disclosure Policy.

-- Almond Flour – Make sure to use almond flour and not almond meal.
+- Almond Flour – (Not pictured above.)
+Be sure to use almond flour, not almond meal.
 Otherwise, your cake may turn out grainy.
+Use this Gluten-Free Lemon Pound Cake recipe instead if you need a nut-free bundt.

-- Gluten Free Flour Blend – I have tested this recipe with King Arthur Measure for Measure GF and Bob’s Red Mill 1 to 1 GF blend.
-That doesn’t mean others will not work; I just have not tested other flours.
+- Gluten-Free Flour Blend – I have tested this recipe with King Arthur Measure for Measure and Bob’s Red Mill 1 to 1.
+That does not mean others will not work; I just have not tested other flours.

 - Baking Soda – Always verify that your baking soda has not expired.
-Using expired baking soda will affect the rise of the cake.
+Baking soda helps acidic bakes rise better than baking powder.

 - Lemons – Fresh lemons are best because you can also add lemon zest.

-- Non-Dairy Milk – I used almond milk, but you can also use regular milk or another plant-based milk.
-I do not recommend canned coconut milk.
-If using oat milk, verify it is made with gluten free oats.
-Soy milk is a good option if you can have soy.
+- Non-Dairy Milk or Regular Milk – I used almond milk, but you can also use another plant-based milk or regular milk.
+I do not recommend canned coconut milk because it is so thick.

-- Oil – Use melted coconut oil or another oil that you like to use for baking.
+- Oil – Use melted coconut oil or another light cooking oil.
 I often use canola because it is a nice, flavorless oil.

 The best way to see if a bundt cake is ready is to insert a toothpick.
 If the toothpick comes up clean, the cake is done.
 If there is batter or crumbs on the toothpick, bake it a little longer!